michellelamx/cloudwork-exercise/README.md

 What’s included:

 - A bare bones Next.js app
-- A `MockCloudworkService` class which behaves like a CloudWork backend service.
+- A mock `CloudWorkService` class which behaves like a CloudWork backend service - if it existed.
 It offers Typescript interfaces of the data the service returns.
-- Some functional but unstyled UI components (don’t worry about making the app look good).
+- Some functional but unstyled UI components.
-- A functional `WorkloadForm` component.
+- A functional `WorkloadForm` component written with [Mobx](https://mobx.js.org).
-- An incomplete `AppController` class which is build with Mobx.

 ## Problems to solve